-(19.6) “Oxygenate blender” means any person who owns, leases, operates, controls, or supervises an oxygenate blending facility, or who owns or controls the blendstock or gasoline used or the gasoline produced at an oxygenate blending facility.
+“Oxygenate blender” means any person who owns, leases, operates, controls, or supervises an oxygenate blending facility, or who owns or controls the blendstock or gasoline used or the gasoline produced at an oxygenate blending facility.

-(19.7) “Percent change in emissions values, as they pertain to the PM emissions offsetting compliance option” means values calculated, each for oxides of nitrogen, total ozone forming potential, and potency-weighted toxics, from the Phase 3 Predictive Model using the designated emissions offsetting limits for the candidate fuel and the flat limits in section 2262 for the reference fuel, as described in the “California Procedures for Evaluating Alternative Specifications for Phase 3 Reformulated Gasoline Using the California Predictive Model,” the applicable version as described in section 2265(a)(2)(A), which is incorporated by reference in sections 2265(a)(2)(A)(2)-(7).
+“Percent change in emissions values, as they pertain to the Predictive Model emissions offsetting compliance option” means values calculated, each for oxides of nitrogen, total ozone forming potential, and potency-weighted toxics, from the Phase 3 Predictive Model using the designated emissions offsetting limits for the candidate fuel and the flat limits in section 2262 for the reference fuel, as described in the “California Procedures for Evaluating Alternative Specifications for Phase 3 Reformulated Gasoline Using the California Predictive Model,” the applicable version as described in section 2265(a)(2)(A), which is incorporated by reference in sections 2265(a)(2)(A)(2)-(7).

-(19.8) “Pipeline tender” means a specific volume of product having a unique name or designation which is offered to a pipeline for transportation.
+“Pipeline tender” means a specific volume of product having a unique name or designation which is offered to a pipeline for transportation.